liangzai90/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 parameters are supported, how to specify them, and what default values are assumed (see also :ref:`counters`).

-Every :term:`locality` of an application exposes its own set of Performance Counter types and Performance Counter instances.
+Every :term:`locality` of an application exposes its own set of performance counter types and performance counter instances.
 The set of exposed counters is determined dynamically at application start based on the execution environment of the application.
 For instance, this set is influenced by the current hardware environment for the :term:`locality` (such as whether the :term:`locality` has